 If you are donating securities, kindly inform the Development Office to make sure your gift is properly received, credited and receipted.
-Please contact Juliann Sousa, Chief Business Management Officer, Development, at 401-444-6500; by fax at 401-444-8235; or by emailing all of the following: Juliann Sousa at email@example.com, Erin Aldcroft at firstname.lastname@example.org, and Arminda Goncalves at email@example.com and Pam Morin at firstname.lastname@example.org.
+Please contact Juliann Sousa, Chief Business Management Officer, Development, at 401-444-6500; by fax at 401-444-8235; or by emailing all of the following: Juliann Sousa at email@example.com, Erin Aldcroft at firstname.lastname@example.org, Arminda Goncalves at email@example.com and Pam Morin at firstname.lastname@example.org.

 If You Hold the Securities

 Send the unendorsed securities by registered mail to:

 In a separate envelope to the same address, send a letter stating your desire to donate the securities (giving the company name and number of shares of each) to the foundation along with a stock power form and a Third Party Release form.